jonschipp/quiz/README.md

 ====

 Goal is to create quizzes on various topics for retrieval practice in CSV format to be read from `quiz` (not written yet).
-Put them in a text file where the first field is the question, the second the answer, and any fields after a list of other possible choices.
+Put them in a text file where the first field is the question, the second the correct answer, and any fields after a list of other possible choices.

 ```
 What format should the quizzes be in?,csv,colon-delimited,json